RichardLitt/the-travel-shelf/README.md

 > A magazine and index of beautiful global independent bookstores

-## Info
+## Install and usage

-Current Version: 1.0.0

-Built with a React front-end using Sass and a Node/Express backend

-Persistent data stored in a MongoDB database hosted on mlab.com
+Built with a React front-end using Sass and a Node/Express backend Persistent data stored in a MongoDB database hosted on mlab.com

-Database URI connection scheme loaded as an environment variable named MONGODB_URI from a .env file located in the root directory
+The Database URI connection scheme is loaded as an environment variable named `MONGODB_URI` from a `.env` file located in the root directory.
+To start, `touch .env` and then get a connection scheme URI from either your own database, or mLab, or by contacting @VernL.

-## Usage
+Node version: v8.9.1.

-npm install to install dependencies
+Run `npm install` to install dependencies.

-npm run backend to launch backend
+Then `npm run backend` to launch backend.

-npm start to run app in development mode
+In a new tab, `npm start` to run app in development mode.

-Open http://localhost:3000 to view app in the browser
+Finally, open http://localhost:3000 to view the app in the browser.

+### Sass

+To run Sass, use `npm run watch-sass`.

+### Testing

+`npm run test`

 ## Contribute